zaiisao/Documentation/en/Recording/recording_integrate_cpp.md

 title: Integrate the SDK
 description:
 platform: CPP
-updatedAt: Wed Apr 17 2019 03:55:32 GMT+0800 (CST)
+updatedAt: Mon Apr 29 2019 03:52:55 GMT+0800 (CST)
 ---
 # Integrate the SDK
-This page shows how to set up the environment to integrate the Agora Recording SDK.
+This page shows how to set up the environment to integrate the Agora On-premise Recording SDK.

-The Agora Recording SDK for Linux is integrated on your Linux server instead of in your app.
+The Agora On-premise Recording SDK for Linux is integrated on your Linux server instead of in your app.

 ![](https://web-cdn.agora.io/docs-files/1545296935254)

 Recording audio and video within a channel is like a special audience joining the channel.
 The audience gets the audio and video from the channel, transcodes it, and stores it on a Linux server.
-Therefore, you must integrate the Recording SDK on your Linux server.
-The same App ID is used in the Recording SDK and the Agora SDK for audio and video calls.
+Therefore, you must integrate the On-premise Recording SDK on your Linux server.
+The same App ID is used in the On-premise Recording SDK and the Agora SDK for audio and video calls.

 ## Prerequisites

 ### Hardware and network requirements

-The following table lists the basic requirements for installing the Recording SDK:
+The following table lists the basic requirements for installing the On-premise Recording SDK:

 <table>
 <thead>